Robust Faber--Schauder approximation based on discrete observations of an antiderivative: Introduction

 \section{Introduction}

-Suppose we have discrete observations $\{F(t):t\in\bT_{n+1}\}$ of an unknown function $F \in C^1[0,1]$ for $\bT_{n+1}:=\{k2^{-n-1}:k=0,\dots,2^{n+1}\}$ and some $n \in \bN$.
+Suppose we have discrete observations $\{F(t):t\in\bT_{n+1}\}$ of a function $F \in C^1[0,1]$ for $\bT_{n+1}:=\{k2^{-n-1}:k=0,\dots,2^{n+1}\}$ and some $n \in \bN_0$.
 We are interested in a robust reconstruction of the derivative $f = F'$ from these observations.
-This question arises whenever a cumulative effect is observed at certain time points, and we are interested in its rate of change.
+This question arises whenever an effect is observed at certain time points, and we are interested in its rate of change.
 Problems of this type appear in a vast number of applications in science, engineering, statistics, economics, and finance.
 Concrete examples include the estimation of the density $f$ of a random variable from its empirical cumulative distribution function \cite{Devroye1987DensityEstimation, Izenman1991DensityEstimation} or peak detection in signal processing \cite{palshikar2009simple}.
+Here, we are mainly interested in reconstructing the Faber--Schauder coefficients of the derivative $f$.
+This objective is mainly motivated by the following two reasons.

-Here, we are specifically interested in reconstructing the Faber--Schauder coefficients of the derivative $f$.
-This problem was originally motivated by the task of estimating the \lq\lq roughness" of the realized volatility of a financial asset.
-But we believe that this problem is of independent interest and has a large of possible applications.
-In volatility estimation, $f$ would be the square of the realized volatility, but only an antiderivative of $f$ is observable in the form of the realized quadratic variation of the asset.
-The quadratic variation is itself only observed at discrete, but typically equidistant, observation times.
-Based on the seminal paper \cite{GatheralRosenbaum}, this problem has recently received substantial interest in the literature, with some authors \cite{ContDas22} challenging the findings in \cite{GatheralRosenbaum}.
-Here, we continue the approach from \cite{HanSchiedHurst}, where it was shown that a robust estimator for the so-called roughness exponent of $f$ can be obtained as follows through the Faber--Schauder coefficients $\theta_{m,k}$ of~$f$,
+First, reconstructing the Faber--Schauder coefficients naturally arises in the task of estimating the \lq roughness' of the spot volatility of a financial asset.
+Since the seminal work by Gatheral et al.~\cite{GatheralRosenbaum}, this problem has recently received substantial interest in the literature, and many estimation schemes were subsequently proposed; see, e.g., \cite{ContDas22, FukasawaTabatabake}.
+For instance, Han and Schied \cite{HanSchiedHurst} investigated this problem in a strictly pathwise manner and proposed to measure the degree of roughness of a financial time series by the so-called roughness exponent.
+Moreover, it was shown therein that a model-free estimator for the roughness exponent of a continuous function $f$ can be obtained through its Faber--Schauder coefficients $\theta_{n,k}$ as follows,